telefonicaid/fiware-orion/doc/manuals/orion-api.md

 | `attrs`      | ✓        | array | Array of attribute names that will trigger the notification.                                                                  |
 | `expression` | ✓        | object| An expression composed of `q`, `mq`, `georel`, `geometry` and `coords` (see "List entities" operation above about this field) |

-`condition` field modifies the triggering Notification rules as follow:
+Based on the `condition` field, the notification triggering rules are as follow:

 * If `attrs` and `expression` are used, a notification is sent whenever one of the attributes in the `attrs` list changes and at the same time `expression` matches.